 The path (by the stream) leading to the waterfalls.

-While in Agoriani, we stayed at a nice little hotel called “Asimina Guesthouse”.
-The rooms are well designed and comfortable and the lady who runs the place is really very gentle and always willing to help and give you any information you may need.
+While in Agoriani, we stayed at a lovely little hotel called “Asimina Guesthouse”.
+The rooms are well-designed and comfortable, and the lady who runs the place is very gentle and always willing to help and give you any information you need.

 The "Γκρίζα Αρκούδα" logo on a plate.

-I am always “suspicious” of these kind of recommendations, because they are usually refer to just fashionable places, where you go to see and be seen and not to enjoy a delicious meal; or they are so expensive, I’d rather have a gyro takeaway instead.
-This is not the case, though; we ended having dinner there every single evening we spent in the area!
+I am always “suspicious” of this kind of recommendation because they are usually referred to as just fashionable places, where you go to see and be seen and not to enjoy a delicious meal, or they are so expensive, I’d rather have a gyro takeaway instead.
+This is not the case, though; we ended up having dinner there every evening we spent in the area!
+The dishes are delicious; you will enjoy well-cooked or roasted meats, local cheeses, and vegetables.
 The Gray Bear’s main room is heavily (in a pastoral way) decorated and has windows all around, so you can enjoy the mountains while you relish your meal.
-This is your only choice during winter, but during summer they also open a big garden, just opposite the main building, where you dine or lunch under huge walnut trees.
-The dishes are really delicious and you will certainly enjoy well cooked or roasted meats, local cheeses and vegetables.
+This is your only choice during winter, but during summer, they also open a big garden, just opposite the main building, where you dine or lunch under substantial walnut trees.

-The only "drawback" (if we can call it a drwaback) I believe is that all main dishes are cooked with meat, no vegetarian main courses.
-But again, who cares, we are at a stockraising area, where meat and dairy products are of excellent quality.
+The only "drawback" (if we can call it a drawback) is that all main dishes are cooked with meat, no vegetarian main courses.
+We are in a stock-raising area, where meat and dairy products are of excellent quality.
+But again, who cares?

 The interior of "Γκρίζα Αρκούδα" is pleasant and cosy, with windows all around.